Recommended snowshoeing trails in the Banff area

 - Check current trail conditions, warnings and closures.

-- When trails are icy, hiking poles can make snowshoeing much more enjoyable.
+- When trails are icy, hiking poles can make snowshoeing much more safe and enjoyable.

 - Study descriptions and maps before heading out.
 Always choose a trail suitable for the least experienced member in your group.